Herbal treatments can be determined separately or in conjunction with acupuncture treatments.

 Your first treatment will take longer.
 Plan for about 1 and 1/2 hours.
 This time will include a discussion intended to learn about your concerns and whole body health along with an initial treatment.
 Follow up treatment vary based on the type of treatment needed and the appointment that is booked.

 Each acupuncture treatment, whether your first or your tenth, will include some amount of discussion.
 It will also include a treatment with acupuncture often with a TDP heat lamp.

-Depending your your condition we may also want to utilize additional practices such as: herbal remedies - treating from the inside out and a way to continue your treatment while at home, cupping - a method of pulling stagnation out of tissues and to the surface of your body using a suction, moxibustion - a warming treatment, gua sha - another way of activating tissue to release and bring dis-ease to the surface for healing.
+Depending your your condition we may also want to utilize additional modalities such as: herbal remedies - treating from the inside out and a way to continue your treatment while at home, cupping - a method of pulling stagnation out of tissues and to the surface of your body using a suction, moxibustion - a warming treatment, gua sha - another way of activating tissue to release and bring dis-ease to the surface for healing.

 How should I prepare for acupuncture?

 1) Have a light meal about 1 hour before a treatment or have a snack shortly before you come in.